werf/werf/docs/_includes/reference/cli/werf_managed_images_add.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-Add image record to the list of managed images which will be preserved during cleanup procedure
+Add image record to the list of managed images which will be preserved during cleanup procedure.

 {{ header }} Syntax